garrison-se/garrison-resume/readme.md

 ```

 ## Edit your resume
 The resume consists of three files, `resume.json`, `resume.md` and `resume.jpg`.
 The JSON file is where you edit your data.
 The markdown file contains metadata and should be left alone (although you could override data with frontmatter).
-The profile summary needs some basic html formating (paragraphs).
+The profile summary needs some basic html formatting (paragraphs).
 If you are not comfortable with html you can override the JSON with markdown in `resume.md`.
 Replace `resume.jpg` with your photo (high res, cropped square).
 ```
 /views/resume/resume.json
 /views/resume/resume.md